Kruptein/planarally-docs/blog/2022-04-20-release-2022.1/index.md

 This is were the door module comes into play.
 When a shape is configured as a door, its blocking properties can be immediately toggled by just clicking on the shape in play mode from any layer.
 Nice and easy!

+To make things even easier, you'll now also be able to automatically apply this to shapes you're drawing in the draw tool, more on that later!

 ### Teleport Zones

 The second module provides another quality of life improvement.